Chakri7reddy/ChakriBlockchainCreation/README.md

 ## 🎯 Objective

-> Simulate the core features of a blockchain to understand how block data, cryptographic hashes, and validation work together to ensure blockchain integrity.
+> Simulate the core features of a blockchain to understand how block data, cryptographic hashes, and validation work together to ensure and maintain blockchain integrity.

 ## 🛠️ Tech Stack